DoReMi Market

 DoReMi Market, better known as Amazing Saturday (Note: Originally DoReMi Market was named Amazing Saturday.
 When Prison Life of Fools was announced as the first part of Amazing Saturday, the name "Amazing Saturday" was known as a program with two corner programs.
-Prison Life of Fools began airing on March 16, 2019 and ended six months later.), is a South Korean variety show that airs every Saturday at 19:40 (KST) on tvN.
+Prison Life of Fools began airing on March 16, 2019 and ended six months later.) or simply Nolto, is a South Korean variety show that airs every Saturday at 19:40 (KST) on tvN.

 Program

-In each episode, a market from South Korea is featured and within it there are three types of food selected as its representatives.
+In each episode, a market from South Korea is featured and within it there are three types of food/drink selected as its representatives.
 The cast and guest(s) have to play games and win to be able to enjoy the food.
 There will be a dressing theme concept for the cast and guest(s) to follow for filming of each episode.
+From episode 431, there would not be a featured market, and a chef would appear in each episode to cook the 3-course meal personally.

 For episodes 1-4, the program format is only three rounds of song dictation.
 From episode 5-381, the program format changed to two rounds of song dictation, with a Snack Time game in between the dictation segments.
 From episode 382, the program format changed into a "course meal" format: an Appetizer game (a Snack Time game played in two teams), one round of song dictation and a Snack Time game.